Second law of thermodynamics

 - Explain the direction of atmospheric processes

-- Answer the questions in this questionaire by 1500 AST the day before the next class.
+- ATM401 Answer the questions in this questionaire by Thursday 2359 AST.
 These questions guide you to take notes efficiently.
 ATM601/CHEM601 Write your summary in this form and answer the questions.

 If you want to take notes on the slides of the video, here is the file.

 Show that the 2nd law of thermodynamics can tell us when an equilibrium is reached between two bodies in an isolated system.
-Watch the video for the solution
+This problem is the volunteer problem in the task sheet.

 Student self-assessment (optional)

 Hints for solving the problems in the application sheet